 Progesterone along with other drugs called diuretics, NSAIDS, and antidepressants can help with these conditions (R).

 14 days after ovulation, if there is no pregnancy, the uterus presses in and this causes bleeding.

-Low progesterone causes uncontrolled menstrual bleeding, so progesterone can limit uncontrolled bleeding (R).
+Low progesterone causes uncontrolled menstrual bleeding, so progesterone administration can limit bleeding (R).

-Progesterone inhibits the enzyme 5-alpha reductase,prevents the conversion of testosterone to dihydrotestosterone (DHT) (R).
+At high doses, progesterone inhibits the enzyme 5-alpha reductase, and prevents the conversion of testosterone to dihydrotestosterone (DHT) (R).

 Progesterone improves the integrity and function of cell membranes.
 In the brain, progesterone receptors helps protect nerve tissue (R).

 Progesterone: The Bad